-Take Action Now gives you three meaningful actions you can take each week, whatever your schedule.
-Sign up here to get actions like these in your inbox every Tuesday.
+Take Action Now gives you three meaningful actions you can take each week whatever your schedule.
+You can sign up here to get these actions and more in your inbox every Tuesday.

 GOT SOME TIME?

 In a surprising and welcome rebuke to President Trump, the Senate voted last week to consider a War Powers resolution that would terminate US support for the Saudi bombing campaign.
 Before a final decision is reached this week, we need to flood our senators with calls urging them to put an end to the destruction in Yemen.
 This is a bipartisan issue, so contacting your senators in whatever state you live can be meaningful.